 The dangers of fracking are well documented.
 The Occupational Safety and Health Administration (OSHA) has battled with employers over the dangers of pollutants and toxins like crystalline silica dust.
 Not only are workers at risk, but so are residents of nearby communities.

 In 2012, the National Institute for Occupational Safety and Health (NIOSH) released a study showing that fracking operations in five states were exposing workers to unacceptable amounts of silica dust.
 In fact, 79 percent of the samples taken showed silica dust levels higher than the exposure limits.
-Some samples were so concentrated that respirators did not offer adequate protection.
+Some samples were so concentrated that even respirators did not offer adequate protection.

 Unfortunately, there is no way to link the exposure to a number of workers because silicosis may not present symptoms for years or even decades after exposure.